Our vision for the future as the best surgical hospital in the country

 We feel that we have a duty to get best value for this land, to support the work of the hospital now and in the future.
 Our expertise is in delivering excellent care, not development projects.
 We are therefore exploring the options of selling the land before or after planning permission has been granted and we have invited expressions of interest from potential purchasers.
 You can see this at the Savills website.

-We expect to be able to provide a further update in November 2019.
+We expect to be able to provide a further update in the new year (2020).

 Our Vision information sheet (January 2019 update)